 Many yoga practitioners loose their sensitivity to the body’s signals as they go through the motions of a yoga practice day after day, perhaps focusing too much on achieving a physical goal, such as a sculpted body or mastering a new pose.
 Look instead for just the right amount of intensity in each exercise.
 Aim for a sensation that you, through the breath, can just be with during each moment of breathing, not having to do or fix anything.

-This text has been inspired by content from book: Yin Yoga – An individual practice.
+This text has been inspired by content from my book: Yin Yoga – An individual practice.
 If you like what you read you can buy it here!